CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 a <- 1:5
 ```

-When you create a variable like the above, it's name will appear in the global environment (top right environment tab).
+When you create a variable like the `a` above, its name will appear in the global environment (top right environment tab).
 When the variable is created for the first time (by executing the code in the console), it becomes registered or saved in your computer's memory for the current R session.

 If you want to double-check that a variable exists in memory, enter its name into the console, and press enter: